Soft Sugar Cookies With Fresh Strawberry Icing

 - Stir together flour, salt, and baking powder in a medium bowl; set aside.

 - In an electric mixer with a paddle attachment, mix sugar, butter, shortening until light and fluffy on a medium speed, about 2 minutes.

 - On low speed, add half of the flour mixture and mix, scraping down the sides of the bowl as needed.
 Mix in the sour cream then stir in the remaining flour mixture until smooth.

-- Divide the dough into 2 portion and wrap around with plastic wrap.
+- Divide the dough into 2 portions and wrap around with plastic wrap.
 Refrigerate for at least 6 hours and up to 2 days.

 - Preheat oven to 350ºF.
-Grease baking sheet with spray or line with parchment paper or baking mat.
+Grease a baking sheet with spray or line with parchment paper or baking mat.

 - Bake for 8-10 minutes or until the edges of the cookies turns slightly gold.
 Let the cookies stand in a baking sheet for 1 minute, then transfer to wired racks to cool completely.

 - When cookies are cool, drizzle the icing on the cookies.
 Let cookies stand until the icing set, at least 2 hours.